iegorch86/gooseos/README.md

 ```
 ## Why a Canada Goose?

-The GooseOS mascot is a Canada goose — affectionately known across the internet as the **cobra chicken**.
+GooseOS needed a mascot, and a Canada goose was the obvious choice.

+If you've ever lived in Canada, you probably already know why.

-Across Canada, they're affectionately known as **cobra chickens**—famous for confidently claiming sidewalks, parks, parking lots, and occasionally your personal space.
+They're affectionately known as **cobra chickens**—a nickname earned by confidently taking ownership of sidewalks, parks, parking lots, and occasionally your personal space.

-Like the mascot, GooseOS aims to be reliable, resilient, and not easily pushed around.
+If you've encountered one, no further explanation is necessary.

 No geese were annoyed during the build process.
+...that we know of.